 Can applicants (individuals or teams) share information about their proposed solution?

 During the competition, applicants can decide whether they share any information, or how much information they chose to share, to other individuals, teams, or the public.
-If an applicant becomes a finalist (announced 14 October), the short description (500 word abstract) of their proposed solution will be shared publicly during promotion of the 17-18 October final pitch and awards event.
+If an applicant becomes a finalist (announced on 1 October), the short description (500-word abstract) of their proposed solution will be shared publicly during promotion of the 17-18 October final demo and awards event.

-After an applicant is selected as a finalist on 14 October, and invited to present at the final pitch event on 18 October, they may revise and update their presentation for the pitch event.
+After an applicant is selected as a finalist, and invited to present at the awards event, they may revise and update their presentation for the awards.
 It is not required to alter or revise their presentation in any way.
 Any changes should only involve minor updates or enhancements to their proposed solution or presentation, and not any significant change to the proposed solution which allowed them to be selected as a finalist.

 Can individuals join teams during the competition?